 Good food for all

-Good food for all - a transdisciplinary, multisectorial research and innovation strategy for food allergy and other hypersensitivity to food.
+Good food for all - a transdisciplinary, multisectorial, national centre of excellence for food allergy and other hypersensitivity to food.

 The number of people with food allergy and hypersensitivity to food is increasing and is an important public health problem that affects all age groups.
 In collaboration with the Asthma and Allergy Association and the Swedish Food Federation, we will build up a national centre of excellence so that we together can improve the quality of life of these persons.
 The centre will be established with funding from the Swedish Arvsfonden.